AdeGneus/demo-credit-wallet/README.md

 - Tokens are used for authenticating users.
 They are base64 2048 bit encoded to ensure secure authentication
 - Some further security measures like checking if a user recently changed password before logging in to prevent against breach of access can be implemented as this is an MVP

+## Test

+The test suite was setup using Jest, Supertest and ts-test

 ## Deployment

 The current API is deployed [here](https://wasiu-bakare-lendsqr-be-test.onrender.com)